eatekha/Mallet-Frenzy/README.txt

 1. Open a terminal window.
 2. Change directory to the location of your game source files.
-For example: cd ~/Desktop/group7
+For example: cd ~/Desktop/group7/Whac-A-Mole

-3. Compile the game using the following command: g++ -std=c++11 -o game WacAMole.cpp -lpigpio -pthread -lncurses
+3. Compile and run the game using the following command: rm -r build mkdir -p build && cd build cmake .. cmake --build . mv Whac-A-Mole .. cd .. sudo ./Whac-A-Mole

 Make sure you have the pigpio library and ncurses installed on your Raspberry Pi.
-If not, you can install them using: sudo apt-get update sudo apt-get install pigpio sudo apt-get install libncurses5-dev libncursesw5-dev
+If not, you can install them using: sudo apt-get update sudo apt-get install pigpio sudo apt-get install libncurses5-dev libncursesw5-dev sudo apt-get install cmake G++ sudo apt-get install qtbase5-dev qt5-qmake qtbase5-dev-tools

 ================
 Running the Game